CheatSolutions/Important-Information/documentation/advanced .md

   check_interact: true
   check_eat: true
 ```
-(There may be more or less options, please be aware)
+(There may be more, less or different options, please be aware)